ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 ### Calculate the approximate value of PI

-Write a C++ program that approximates the value of the constant π, based on the Leibniz formula for π.
+Write a C++ program that approximates the value of the constant π.
+Once again you should not resort to using predefind constants and functions for π, that are provided by C++ standard libraries.
+Instead you should compute the value of π based on the Leibniz formula for π.
 The formula is given below:

 ```
  1 – 1/3 + 1/5 – 1/7 + 1/9 ...  = pi/4